cisnux-seed/forum-api/README.md

 # Forum RESTful API

 This is an open source Forum RESTful API project.
 This project written with javascript and Hapi Framework.
 Forum API providing authentications with implemented JWT (Token-Based Authentication).
 This RESTful API project implemented automation tests and clean architecture.
-You can also contribute this project
+You can also contribute this project.
+If you only want to use this API I already have domain web service [www.forum.cisnux.xyz](https://www.forum.cisnux.xyz), feel free to use it.

 ## Feature List